 DON'T MISS:

-"We will decide the most necessary measures to reshape the project," according to tweet.
+"We will decide the most necessary measures to reshape the project," according to a tweet.

 UEFA president Aleksander Ceferin expressed his "delight," and the English Football Association praised fans for "their influential and unequivocal voice."